 Down Payment Strategies for First-Time Home Buyers

 The idea of buying a first home is exciting.
-Coming up with a sizable down payment, however, can feel like an insurmountable task.
+However, coming up with a sizable down payment can feel like an impossible task.

 Putting together a 20 percent down payment for even that average home would require substantial savings.
 Fortunately, there are options to help people, just like you, make the necessary down payment to get the home you are dreaming of calling your own.